ChrisK15/PythonPlusPlus/README.md

 - program ::= classdef* stmt+ | stmt+ is the entry point
 ```

-## 🐶🐱 Example: Animals with a speak method
+## 🐶🐱 Example 1: Animals with a speak method

 ```
 class Animal {